bodeby/torchstack/CONTRIBUTING.md

-# Contribute to 🫧 Consensus
+# Contribute to 🫧 torchstack

 Everyone is welcome to contribute, and we value everybody's contribution.
 Code contributions are not the only way to help the community.
 Answering questions, helping others, and improving the documentation are also immensely valuable.